 As all the measures $p \cdot m$, $p \in M$, are equivalent, the vector spaces of $p \cdot m$-equivalent classes of real random variables are equal, $L^0(p \cdot m) = L^0(m)$. $L^0(m)$ is a topological vector space with the convergence in $m$-measure.
 However, the bundle $M \times L^0(m)$ seems too big to support an exponential geometric structure because the random variable $U$ and $\euler ^ U$ will not always be $m$-integrable unless the state space is finite.

 Let us assume that $M$ is a set of positive $m$-probability densities possibly smaller than the maximal one.
 Each probability density $p\in M$ defines its own Banach space of integrable random variables $L^1(p) = L^1(p \cdot m)$.
 In general, the spaces are not equal for different densities.
-A suffient condition for $L^1(p) = L^1(q)$ for all of all $p,q \in M$, is that the density ratio is bounded above and below for all couples, $k \leq q/p \leq K$ for some $0 < k \leq K$.
+A sufficient condition for $L^1(p) = L^1(q)$ for all of all $p,q \in M$ is that the density ratio is bounded above and below for all couples, $k \leq q/p \leq K$ for some $0 < k \leq K$.
 In fact,

-We want a set of random variables that are integrable for all densities in our base set $M$.
+We want a set of integrable random variables for all densities in our base set $M$.
 That is, we look for a topological vector space $B$ of $m$-classes of random variables such that

 \begin{example}[Compact sample space, continuous densities] If $\Omega$ is compact and $p,q$ are assumed to be continuous, then a bound in Eq.~\eqref{eq:aboveandbelow} always exists. \end{example}